Published On: Jun 02 2011 02:58:26 PM CDTUpdated On: Jun 02 2015 01:00:00 AM CDT

 Michael Jordan and Juanita Jordan's divorce in 2006 after 17 years of marriage cost the former NBA star an estimated $150 million.

 Former GE Chairman Jack Welch paid his wife, Jane, an electrifying sum of $180 million (estimated) in a divorce settlement in 2002 after 13 years of marriage.

 Robert Johnson, the co-founder of BET, America's first black billionaire and one-time owner of the NBA's Charlotte Bobcats, split from his wife of 30 years, Sheila, in 2000, paying her an estimated $400 million in the divorce settlement.

 In late 2011, Mel Gibson reached a divorce settlement that could be the costliest ever for a movie star.

-Gibson split with wife Robyn in 2009 after 31 years (the two are pictured here in 1997).
+Gibson split with wife Robyn in 2009 after 31 years.
 Details were not disclosed, but there was no prenuptial agreement, so she may have gotten as much as half the Oscar winner's $850 million, People magazine reported.